primexnev/gencg/Project.md

 ### Final Project

 In my final project I made a moving pixel sunset image.
 It was a hard and funny challenge for me.
+I have 3 iterations which shows my progress in this project perfectly.

+### Iteration I: I tried to build my environment with a blend of blue, purple, and pink.
+I didn’t get the result I hoped for, so I moved on to the sea, waves, and beach.
+It still wasn’t working as I imagined, but I learned a lot from the attempt.

+{% raw %}
+<iframe src="content/day01/Project01/embed.html?v=1" width="100%" height="450" frameborder="no"></iframe>
+{% endraw %}

+### Iteration II: Before the second iteration, I did some research and looked at example code on the p5.js website.
+Then I rebuilt the scene, since the first version wasn’t what I wanted.
+I used two simple colors—a yellow/orange mix and blue—for the sky, and created the sea with different blues.
+As a final touch I added a large sun in the middle and clouds.
+This felt like real progress.

+{% raw %}
+<iframe src="content/day01/Project02/embed.html?v=1" width="100%" height="450" frameborder="no"></iframe>
+{% endraw %}

+### Iteration III: The scene still felt a bit empty—just sea, sky, and sun so I added a beach and dolphins that swim and jump.
+I also gave the sea some random motion and added moving clouds to make the pixel scene feel more alive.
+Now the sunset with swimming dolphins feels much richer.
 ### IMAGE01

 {% raw %}
 ![Example Image](./content/day01/week04.jpg)
 {% endraw %}

 {% raw %}
-<iframe src="content/day01/0401/embed.html" width="100%" height="450" frameborder="no"></iframe>
+<iframe src="content/day01/Project03/embed.html?v=1" width="100%" height="450" frameborder="no"></iframe>
 {% endraw %}

 ```js